zubata88/mdgru/README.rst

 Multi-dimensional Gated Recurrent Units
 =======================================

-This repository contains the code used to produce the result in the papers **Automated Segmentation of Multiple Sclerosis Lesions using Multi-Dimensional Gated Recurrent Units**.
-It is implemented in **PyTorch** and **TensorFlow** each, and it was used to reach *1st place* in the ISBI 2015 longitudinal lesion segmentation challenge, *2nd place* in the white matter hyperintensities challenge of MICCAI 2017 (and its previous implementation in CAFFE made *3rd place* in the MrBrainS13 Segmentation challenge).
+This repository contains the code used to generate the result in the paper **Automated Segmentation of Multiple Sclerosis Lesions using Multi-Dimensional Gated Recurrent Units**.
+It is implemented in **PyTorch** and **TensorFlow** each, modified versions were also used to reach *1st place* in the ISBI 2015 longitudinal lesion segmentation challenge, *2nd place* in the white matter hyperintensities challenge of MICCAI 2017 (and its previous implementation using CAFFE made *3rd place* in the MrBrainS13 Segmentation challenge).
 It was also applied in the BraTS 2017 competition, where the information on the exact rank are still unknown.